Mental health and emotional wellbeing are about the way we think and feel and cope with difficulties.

 Mental health problems are more common than people might think and can happen to anyone.
 Sometimes problems appear from nowhere.
 Or they may develop as the result of a particular event, like the death of someone close, an accident, family problems or being bullied or abused.

-If we ignore these feelings, thinking they will go away or fix themselves, they can develop into a more serious illness.
-If we don’t do anything about it, they may even affect our behaviour and the way we interact with others.
+If we ignore these feelings and hope they go away or fix themselves, they can grow into more serious problems.
+They can affect our behaviour and the way we get on with others.